How to Fix Oil on Spark Plug Threads in 5 Easy Steps

 Getting the gasket as per the shape of the component is essential.
 Moreover, one must also check the material and the quality of the gasket, before purchasing it for the vehicle.
 Normally, the high-quality silicone material is considered good for the durability of the car and the valve cover gasket.
 Furthermore, these don’t need retyping often, which not only reduces the work but at the same time expenditure, too.

 Lastly, one needs to place the spark plug gasket on the rim of the spark plug well.
-These are actually circular in shape, which is placed in the same manner using the liquid sealant as the valve cover gasket.
-Once finished with it, now bolt the nuts in the order 2-3-1-4 that were removed earlier, in order to avoid any damage to the valve cover.
+These are actually circular in shape and is placed in the same manner using the liquid sealant as the valve cover gasket.
+Once finished with it, bolt the nuts in the order 2-3-1-4 that were removed earlier, in order to avoid any damage to the valve cover.